 Who Needs Surgery?

-Not every ACL rupture needs to be reconstructed.
+Not every ACL rupture needs surgery but all require some form of treatment.
 The decision to have surgery is based on a balance between an individual's physical requirements for the knee and what the knee will let them do without giving way.
 For example, a 55 year old office worker who plays no sport and has no giving way is in a very different position to a 22 year old soldier who can't do his job let alone play sport.
 Age by itself has little to do with the decision to have surgery but arthritis does.
-In general most young Australians seem to be very bad at living life in straight lines and low speeds and tend to end up doing a great deal of irreversible damage to their ACL deficient knees and are therefore probably better off having early reconstructions (within 3 months of the initial injury).
-Broadly speaking, the surgery has two aims.
+In general, most young Australians seem to be very bad at living life in straight lines and low speeds and tend to end up doing a great deal of irreversible damage to their ACL deficient knees, and are therefore better off having early treatment (within 3 months of the initial injury).
+Broadly speaking, the treatment has two aims.
 The first is to produce a stable knee that allows unrestricted activity without giving way.
 The second is to prevent an arthritis developing rapidly in a young adult.
 If an ACL rupture is combined with meniscal or cartilage injury then the tendency to progress to arthritis is dramatically increased.
-Some meniscal tears can be repaired, particularly in the context of an acute (recent) ACL rupture and every attempt is made to salvage the menisci when doing an ACL reconstruction.
-Saving a meniscus can prevent arthritis developing or at least substantially slow its onset and as such meniscal preservation in a young person constitutes the strongest indication for an ACL reconstruction.
+Some meniscal tears can be repaired, particularly in the context of an acute (recent) ACL rupture and every attempt is made to salvage the menisci when doing an ACLsurgery.
+Saving a meniscus can prevent arthritis developing or at least substantially slow its onset and as such meniscal preservation in a young person constitutes the strongest indication for ACL surgery.
 Articular cartilage damage can also be reconstructed in specific circumstances.

 Sanders TL, Kremers HM, Bryan AJ, Fruth KM, Larson DR, Pareek A, et al. Is Anterior Cruciate Ligament Reconstruction Effective in Preventing Secondary Meniscal Tears and Osteoarthritis?
 Am.
 J. Sports Med.
 [Internet].
 2016 Jul 8 [cited 2019 Jan 5];44(7):1699–1707.
 Available from: http://www.ncbi.nlm.nih.gov/pubmed/26957217doi:10.1177/0363546516634325